Encharted Cook

 • 💬 Comments

-Traditional marinara sauce is a tomato-based pasta sauce containing, onions, garlic, and basil.
-Typically, it is pureed after it has been cooked to make a very smooth sauce.
+Traditional marinara sauce is a tomato-based pasta sauce that contains onions, garlic, and basil.
+It is typically pureed after it has been cooked to make a very smooth sauce.

 Hearty Marinara Sauce is made with the same ingredients as traditional marinara, but the onions and tomatoes are more roughly chopped and the sauce is not pureed after it has been cooked.
 This makes a hearty, chunky sauce that is delicious.